pure-data/externals-howto/README.rst

 constructor that creates an instance of the class and returns a pointer to this instance.

-If memory is reserved dynamically, this memory has to be freed by the destructor method ``freemethod`` (without any return argument), when the object is destroyed.
+If memory is reserved dynamically, this memory must be freed by the destructor method ``freemethod`` (without any return argument), when the object is destroyed.

-``size`` is the static size of the class data space, that is returned by ``sizeof(t_mydata)``.
+``size`` is the static size of the class data space that is returned by ``sizeof(t_mydata)``.

 ``flags`` define the presentation of the graphical object.
-A (more or less arbitrary) combination of following objects is possible:
+A (more or less arbitrary) combination of the following values is possible: